Find us on Facebook

 Fish Out Days

 The Trust has designated “fish out” days.
 On these days our volunteers guide the young fishers in 50 minute fishing sessions.
 Fishing gear and tackle is provided.
 There is a small charge of $2 per child on the designated fishout days but this may be waived for special needs groups.
 Fish out days are usually carried out in two spells.
 There is a spring spell with fish out days in November and early December and a second spell in April/May.
-The next fishout days will be Sunday 17th of November 2024 , Sunday the 24th of November and Sunday the 8th of December 2024.
-Please note the children participating in these fishout days must be over five years old
+The next fishout day will be Sunday 16th of November Please note the children participating in these fishout days must be over five years old

 Bookings for the fish out days are essential